Lasers and Diffraction

 If the interference pattern is recorded by a CCD sensor at a distance $D$, these minima correspond to the positions $x_k$ given by \[ \tan\theta_k=\frac{x_k-x_0}{D} \] where $x_0$ is the position of the central maximum.
 If we assume small angles, we have $\tan \theta_k\simeq \sin\theta_k$ and we find \begin{equation} \boxed{x_{k}=k\frac{\lambda D}{\ell}+x_0} \label{eq:TP2Minima} \end{equation}

-We note $i_{\text{d}}$ the distance between two darks-fringes : \[ i_{\text{d}}=\lambda\,\frac{D}{\ell} \] The distance between $k=-1$ and $k=1$ dark fringes is $2i_\text{d}$.
+Remark : the distance $i_{\text{d}}$ between two darks-fringes is $i_{\text{d}}=\lambda\,\frac{D}{\ell}$.
+The distance between $k=-1$ and $k=1$ dark fringes is $2i_\text{d}$.
 The central fringe is two times wider than the others fringes

 Second example: diffraction by a circular aperture